How to Make a Palm Cross (Easy Palm Cross Instructions!)

 This one-page cheat sheet has all of the Easter palm cross instructions laid out in a very easy-to-follow format–complete with pictures, so even kids can make their own palm crosses as well.

-And YES – you are more than welcome to print out multiple copies to share with your Sunday School class or church group so you can learn how to make a Palm Cross step-by-step together.
-(Just be sure to keep the link and logo on the bottom.)
+(And YES, you are more than welcome to print out multiple copies to share with your Sunday School class or church group.)

-How to Make a Palm Cross (Step-by-Step Palm Cross Instructions)
+How to Make a Palm Cross — Step-by-Step Instructions

 Alright, ready to get started making palm crosses?
 Let’s dive in with your easy, step-by-step palm cross instructions!